-In this deliverable, we have described the context and process of obtaining the initial SPARTA roadmap.
+In this deliverable, we have described the context and process of obtaining the first iteration on what is destined to become the SPARTA roadmap.
 One basis for the roadmap is the set of over 60 seed challenges collected from the SPARTA partners and the four programs that were constructed out of those challenges.
 Another basis is the overview of the existing national and international roadmaps, as well as the European JRC taxonomy.
-Based on all these information, we created seven long-term challenges (Program Challenges and Emerging Challenges) and described them using the roadmap template developed for this purpose.
+Based on all this information, we list a series of long-term challenges (Program Challenges and Emerging Challenges) and described them using the roadmap template developed for this purpose.
 These challenges are the result of collaboration with SPARTA Program Leaders and Activity Leaders.
-Based on these long-term challenges we created a roadmap for cybersecurity research and innovation in Europe.
+Based on these long-term challenges, and other challenges to be identified, we will create a roadmap for cybersecurity research and innovation in Europe.

 The long-term challenges are described in an extensive manner, encompassing multiple aspects.
 We begin by describing the problem, the final goal that should be strived for and the current state at European and international level.
-Furthermore, we looked at not only the research aspects but also at the industrial demand, social aspects and concrete benefits for the EU by tackling this challenge.
+Furthermore, we have looked at not only the research aspects but also at the industrial demand, social aspects and concrete benefits for the EU by tackling this challenge.
 We conducted a brief SWOT analysis in order to better characterize the challenge.
 Moreover, we related each challenge to the JRC taxonomy and the emerging technologies that we identified.
 For each challenge, we also created a preliminary timeline, envisioning the path from the status quo to the final solution.
 This should help as a guide for SPARTA Programs and research and innovation activities in Europe in general.
 To ease the understanding of those challenge descriptions, we created a graphical representation summarizing the timelines for achieving the final goals through multiple stages.
+Furthermore, we have investigated long term challenges previously identified at the European level and continued with the identification and description of new challenges.
+These emerging challenges have been described at a higher level and are intended to be detailed further in future versions of the roadmap.

-This roadmap is the result of the first six months of SPARTA and is only an initial form of the roadmap that will be achieved.
-While it already encapsulates the vision of SPARTA partners about important challenges in the coming years, the SPARTA initial roadmap is meant to be dynamically adjusted during the project through six-month cycles.
-While the initial roadmap is heavily focused on technological topics, in the next version, we are planning to include more education and certification challenges.
-Furthermore, we plan to investigate long term challenges previously identified at the European level.
-Lastly, we are planning to continue with intensive collaboration with the existing SPARTA Programs in the identification and description of new challenges coming from the activities and research results of the partners in these Programs.
+This roadmap is the result of the first twelve months of SPARTA and is only an initial form of the roadmap that will be achieved.
+While it already encapsulates the vision of SPARTA partners about important challenges in the coming years, the SPARTA roadmap is meant to be dynamically adjusted during the project as described in Chapter 2.